 You don’t need to spend money to enjoy beautiful views of Cesky Krumlov (although I still recommend going up the castle tower).
 Take a walk along the river promenade, or if you’re feeling a bit adventurous, consider booking a rafting trip.

-Water sports are very popular in Czech Republic, and there are various companies in Cesky Krumlov that offer raft, kayak and canoe rental services.
+Water sports are very popular in Czech Republic.
+There are various companies in Cesky Krumlov that offer raft, kayak and canoe rental services.
 Don’t worry if you’ve never done this before – the river is very calm and the weirs are gentle.

 7. Explore the streets of the Old Town